Carat Expects U.S. Spending On TV To Grow 3% in 2014

 Overall, Carat sees 4.9% growth in the advertising market this year--up from an early forecast of 4.3%--and 4.6% growth next year “thanks to a continually improving economic landscape.”

-The increases will put U.S. ad spending ahead of their pre-recession peak for the first time by the end of 2014.
+The increases will put U.S. ad spending exceed their pre-recession peak for the first time by the end of 2014.

 In its forecast, Carat says U.S. digital spending will grow faster than all other media, posting a 16% gain, with mobile up 37% and online video spending jumping 40%.